josephcslater/Introduction_to_Python/README.rst

 - Go to `the repository for this class in your web browser`_.

-- You should be able to see a green button that says ``Clone or Download``. ``Clone`` is much better.
-This will allow you to update it in the future.
-Download means you reorganize each time.
-I suggest you create a folder ``GitHub`` in your Documents folder.
+- You should be able to see a green button that says ``Clone or Download``. ``Clone``. **You do not want download as it will prevent me from being able to help you should things go wrong.** This will allow you to update it in the future.
+Download means you start from scratch each time.
+Please allow the`GitHub Desktop`_ to create the folder GitHub in your Documents folder.
+Trust me.
+You will want it there eventually, and moving it later creates a lot of unnecessary headaches.
+If you really dig in, you can figure it out.
+I have.
+I didn't do this on my personal machine and still regret it.
+There is NO benefit to not going with the default.

 Platform Differences
 --------------------